FleetOpsClub logo

 Why IntelliShift stands out

-IntelliShift stands out because the product tries to be a unified intelligence layer for fleet operations rather than a collection of bolt-on modules.
-The AI Dash Cam 400 with 40+ behavior detections is one of the more capable camera systems in the category, and the tight integration between video events, vehicle diagnostics, and GPS telematics means the fleet can correlate a harsh braking event with the road conditions, vehicle health, and driver behavior data that surrounded it.
+IntelliShift’s AI Dash Cam 400 with 40+ behavior detections is one of the more capable camera systems in the category.
+The tight integration between video events, vehicle diagnostics, and GPS data means the fleet can correlate a harsh braking event with road conditions, vehicle health, and driver behavior — contextual intelligence that’s harder to achieve with a multi-vendor stack.

 Main tradeoff with IntelliShift